-Since graduating in Illustration at Edinburgh College of Art in 2005, Louise Cunningham has worked as a freelance illustrator.
-She recently relocated to her new home-studio in Bristol (which is the new Brighton, don’t you know?!)
+Since graduating in Illustration from Edinburgh College of Art in 2005, Louise Cunningham has worked as a freelance illustrator.
+She recently relocated to her new home-studio in Bristol.

 By combining ink drawings with painted paper collages, she creates images with multi-layered textures that pulsate with positive energy.